NSPManager/NSPanelManager/README.md

 * New lights and changes is sent out to all panels instantly.
 * Try controling your newly added lights through the NSPanel.
 Hope it works!

+# Further questions or discussion?
+Head over to our [Discord](https://discord.gg/RwXvAH56fE)!